Sokolmish/coursework_1/README.md

-# Water visualization
+# Water surface visualization using OpenGL

-## Coursework for "Algorithms of computer graphics"
+This is the coursework for course "Algorithms of computer graphics".